Bathroom Safety for Seniors: Essential Upgrades to Prevent Falls

 Dignity Through Design: The right upgrades don’t just improve safety—they protect independence and dignity too.”

 The difference even a few inches make can be remarkable.
-Many seniors report much less strain and greater confidence when using these properly sized fixtures.
+Many seniors report less strain and more confidence when using these ergonomically sized fixtures.

 Proper Lighting for Enhanced Visibility and Safety